 Free unlimited trial with your data.
 Curious to try KinTek Explorer with your own data?
 Send us your confidentially-treated data in Excel or as tab-delimited text along with a detailed description of your experiment, including the starting concentrations, and a description of your model.
-We will return to you a mechanism file containing your data that you can explore for an unlimited time with the fully-functional free student version of the software.
+We will return to you a mechanism file containing your data that you can explore for an unlimited time with the fully-functional free unlicensed version of the software.
 Once you see the ease and power of fitting your own data, we think you'll understand why so many investigators are adopting KinTek Explorer for their kinetic data fitting.
-Send data and information to email@example.com.
+Send data and information to firstname.lastname@example.org.

 A brief introduction to the many unique features of KinTek Explorer software in modeling kinetic and equilibrium data.

 This video walks through each step involved to import data and fit it to a user-created model and experiment, including setting initial rate constants and output factors.

 In this video, we compare conventional data fitting with fitting based upon computer simulation and show the many reasons why the latter is superior.